The Window (song cycle)

 The Window; or, The Songs of the Wrens is a song cycle by Arthur Sullivan with words by Alfred, Lord Tennyson.
+The songs in the cycle tell the story of the hopes and fears of a lover over many months until his wedding day in the spring.

-Written in 1867–70, it was eventually published in 1871.
-There are multiple versions of the title: On the cover of the 1871 edition, the subtitle is given as "The Loves of the Wrens", however, "Songs of the Wrens" is used on the frontispiece and is the one generally used.
+The cycle consists of twelve poems by Tennyson, eleven of which were set to music by Sullivan, and one illustration by John Everett Millais.
+Tennyson wrote the poems in 1867 but was dissatisfied with his work and reluctant to publish it.
+He finally relented, and it was published in 1871.
+On the cover of the first edition, the subtitle is given as "The Loves of the Wrens", but "Songs of the Wrens" is used on the frontispiece and is the one generally used.

 Background

 George Grove, the secretary of The Crystal Palace, originally suggested a collaboration between Tennyson and Sullivan on a German-style song cycle, in English, but similar to Schubert's Die Schöne Müllerin.
 Grove was a friend of Sullivan's and an early promoter of his music.
 An English-language narrative song cycle, like Schubert's, was a novelty.
-John Everett Millais agreed to illustrate the poems for a handsome publication.
+John Everett Millais agreed to illustrate the poems for a hardbound volume.
 On October 17, 1866, Grove and Sullivan dined with Tennyson at his home on the Isle of Wight, where they began to discuss the piece.

-By February 1867, Tennyson had a draft of the text, but Sullivan noted in a letter he wrote home from Tennyson's house on February 10:

-He read me all the songs (twelve in number), which are absolutely lovely, but I fear there will be a great difficulty in getting them from him.
+By February 1867, Tennyson had a draft of the text, but Sullivan noted in a letter he wrote to his mother from Tennyson's house on February 10:He read me all the songs (twelve in number), which are absolutely lovely, but I fear there will be a great difficulty in getting them from him.
 He thinks they are too light, and will damage his reputation, &c.
-All this I have been combating, whether successfully or not I shall be able to tell you tomorrow.

-In August 1867, Tennyson had revised the words, and they were printed privately by Sir Ivor Guest.
+All this I have been combating, whether successfully or not I shall be able to tell you tomorrow.In August 1867, Tennyson had revised the words, and they were printed privately by Sir Ivor Guest.
 But Tennyson refused to allow publication until November 1870, when he finally agreed.
 By this time, however, Millais had sold the drawings he had prepared, except for one, and he was too busy to work any further on the project.